jhudsl/tidyversecourse/docs/05-prediction.md

 2) independence - this option should be used when there are two populations, such as " the means of these two groups identical" or "this variable influences this other variable".

 Then if the point option is used, there are several additional arguments regarding what is being tested about that one variable.
-One can test a particular `mu` for mean, `med` for median, `sigma` for standard deviation, or `p` for the proportion of sucessess (for a categorical variable).
+One can test a particular `mu` for mean, `med` for median, `sigma` for standard deviation, or `p` for the proportion of successes (for a categorical variable).

 Our hypothesis was "the mean amount of soda ounces is 12" thus we will use the `point` option for our `null` argument and we will specify a mean with the `mu` argument as 12.

-The major benefit of this package, besides allowing the user to think about the statistical analysis more than the programming required, is that the user can easily implement interative methods like resampling.
+The major benefit of this package, besides allowing the user to think about the statistical analysis more than the programming required, is that the user can easily implement iterative methods like resampling.

 What do we mean by this?

-Resampling is a method where a random samples are drawn from the original data to create a dataset of the same size as the orginal data (but with some samples repeated) and this is done repetitively over and over.
-This process is called Bootstraping.
-This provides more information about the confidence in our estimations from our sample about the true population that we are trying to investigate, as it gives us more of a sense the range of values for statistics like mean and meadian might vary using other samples.
+Resampling is a method where a random samples are drawn from the original data to create a dataset of the same size as the original data (but with some samples repeated) and this is done repetitively over and over.
+This process is called Bootstrapping.
+This provides more information about the confidence in our estimations from our sample about the true population that we are trying to investigate, as it gives us more of a sense the range of values for statistics like mean and median might vary using other samples.

 To perform resampling, users can use the `generate()` function with the `type` argument set to `"bootsrap"` and use the `rep` argument to specify how many bootstrap resamples to generate.

-The `calculate()` function then allows for many different statstics to be calculated including:
+The `calculate()` function then allows for many different statistics to be calculated including:

 1) `mean`
 2) `median`
 3) `sum`
-4) `sd` for standard devation
+4) `sd` for standard deviation
 5) `prop` for proportion for categorical variables
 6) `count`
 7) `diff in means`